Multidisciplinary experience designer who connects brand, space, and systems to shape real-world engagement

 Iteration is a significant process for innovative service design.

-• Incorporate a prototyping phase, conducting controlled trials to test various versions of tools and processes with both employees and customers.
+• Incorporating a prototyping phase through controlled trials allowed different versions of tools and processes to be tested with both employees and customers.
+This approach created space for learning, iteration, and informed decision-making before committing to full implementation.